Pilates Foundation for Health and Wellness Professionals

 Module 2 - The Practice of Cuing

-The importance and practice of cueing is discussed.
+Primary concepts covered include the 10 movement principals of the BASI Pilates method, an historical overview of Joseph Pilates, and exercise description, analysis and teaching theory.
 Repertoire covers fundamental Reformer, intermediate Mat, Pole and Ped-a-pul.
 A one-hour mat class is taught.

 Module 3 - The BASI Block System